facebookarchive/fb-flo/README.md

 flo
 ---

-Flo is a static resource live editing tool for Chrome that's easy to integrate with your dev environment.
+Flo is a Chrome extension that lets you modify running apps without reloading.
+It's easy to integrate with your build system, dev environment, and can be used with your favorite editor.

 ## Usage